aegis-icons/aegis-icons/CONTRIBUTING.md

 ## Icon creation walkthrough

 ### Find source images
-Scour the logo resources (URL, app data, etc.) to find a vector-based image (SVG, AI, EPS etc.).
+Scour the logo resources (URL, app data etc.) to find a vector-based image (SVG, AI, EPS, PDF).
 Here are some places you can check:
-- Company press kit (e.g. [Zenkit press kit](https://zenkit.com/en/press-kit/) contains `Zenkit_Logo1_Flat.eps`, which when opened with Inkscape turns out to contain a vector-based logo.)
+- Company press kit (e.g. [Zenkit press kit](https://zenkit.com/en/press-kit/) contains `Zenkit_Logo1_Flat.eps`.)
-- Logo on company website; try right-clicking it and selecting *Save image as...*, and see if the save dialogue appears with SVG, AI, etc., not JPEG, PNG, or other raster based format.
+- Logo on company website; try right-clicking it and selecting *Save image as...*, and see if the save dialogue appears with SVG, **not** JPEG, PNG or other raster based format.
   - If right-clicking the image does not have an option for *Save image as...*, try using *Inspect* at the bottom of the right-click menu.
 This opens the developer tools which can reveal hidden URLs.
   - E.g. at [Floatplane](https://www.floatplane.com), inspecting the icon in the footer reveals the URL `https://frontend.floatplane.com/2.15.1/assets/images/logos/floatplane/icon-white.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.
 - Right-click the website and select *View page source*, then press *Ctrl+F* to open the search tool and type `SVG` to look for possible SVG vector files.
 Web inspector is also useful and better tool for some (press `F12`).
   - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[random-alphanumerical].svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.)
   - Sometimes SVG is embedded as inline.
-Means that instead of linking to external file, whole SVG file code is added to the HTML (see [SVG code example](https://github.com/krisu5/aegis-icons/blob/master/SVG/Generic/Bitcoin.svg?short_path=5f7f93b)).
-In that case, copy the SVG code completely from HTML (usually website embedded SVG starts with `<svg version` and so forth & ends with `</svg>`), open your refer notepad software and save copypasted text as `filename.svg`.
+Means that instead of linking to external file, whole SVG file code is added to the HTML (see [SVG code example](https://gist.github.com/krisu5/677a8a3478331498929a11b900741aa2)).
+In that case, copy the SVG code completely from HTML (often, website embedded SVG starts with `<svg class` and so forth & ends with `</svg>`), open your refer text editor and save copypasted text as `filename.svg`.
 You can test if the file works by opening in it into web browser.
-- If everything else fails, then check [logo resources](#logos) section.
+- If everything has failed so far, then check [logo resources](#logos) section.
+- As last resort, you could try image tracing on Illustrator, Inkscape etc. Usually results differ from bad to kind of decent.
+Rule of thumb with tracing is using image that's high resolution, few colors and doesn't have  any artifacts.
+  - [Vector Magic](https://vectormagic.com/) does way better job, but unfortunately they don't offer free services.
+[Vectorizer.io](https://www.vectorizer.io/) has free option, but with annoying limitations.
+  - Making vectorized logo from stratch is also option, if you're skilled and patient enough.

+> ⚠ Watch out for "fake" SVGs that are using raster graphics ([example](https://github.com/haiwen/seafile-client/blob/7d8f06111960921ce01ef08e169d41bae13959ed/data/icons/scalable/apps/seafile.svg?short_path=d0d75d2#L54)).
+These are not common, but still exists.

 ### Editing with Inkscape or Adobe Illustrator
 Open the file with Adobe Illustrator, [Inkscape](https://inkscape.org), or another vector image editor of your choice.
 Follow the [Style guidelines](#style-guidelines) to create a suitable icon(s).